-The composition of the panel includes the principal, one teacher and one school community member nominated by the school's parent organisation.
+The composition of the panel includes two staff members and one school community member nominated by the school's parent organisation.

-The panel will be chaired by the principal who will have the casting vote.
+The panel will be chaired by a nominated staff member who will have the casting vote.
 While there may be consultation with the school community representative, the development of criteria for the enrolment of non-local students will be the responsibility of the Principal.
 The criteria will be consistent with the general principles governing enrolment stated above.